koechian/parkingslots/README.md

 - Implement a means through which the drivers can view the number of slots available and be informed of the nearest available slot.
   - This is to be done using the Eel Library.
     -Multithreaded to allow the Image Processing and the GUI to be viewed concurrently.
-    -Implement a means for the lot manager to view current occupied slots.

 ## Manual Segmentation